FarsanaPH/HireHub-CRUD-frontend/README.md

 - [Backend Repo](https://github.com/FarsanaPH/HireHub-CRUD-backend)

-## 📌 Note
+---

-This project uses a **mock API** powered by JSON Server.
+📌 **Note:** This project uses a **mock API** powered by JSON Server.
 It’s designed to mimic real-world functionality for learning and demonstration purposes.

----
 > "Even mock APIs can build powerful ideas — all it takes is logic, structure, and purpose!"
 > *Thanks for visiting the project.* 😊